jmattheis/goverter/docs/conversion/custom.md

 You can extend methods from external packages by separating the package path with `:` from the method.

-!> The mapping method currently may not return an error.
-See https://github.com/jmattheis/goverter/issues/43

 <!-- tabs:start -->

 #### **input.go**